Latest update: 7 June 2023

 The hotel has its own paid parking lot for a fee and if it is full, you can park at a parking garage in the center at a reduced rate.
 Parking for a day costs around € 18.
 If you think that’s too expensive, you can go to a P&R spot on the outskirts of the city.
 You pay about € 4 and that includes public transport (tram) to the town.

-Check out Booking.com, or have a look at Airbnb, for more hotels in Strasbourg.
+Check out Booking.com for more hotels in Strasbourg.

 More inspiration for travel in France?